sagenticlab/genos/README.md

 genos project open help-bot
 ```

-Verify the embedding is listed and that your RAG node references `embedding: help-docs`.
+Verify the knowledge is listed and that your RAG node references `knowledge: help-docs`.

 Update the graph to connect:

 - user input
-- embedding retrieval (RAG)
+- knowledge retrieval (RAG)
 - language model response
 - CLI output